crmlatte/tp/README.md

 ## **Overview** 💡
-TAssist is a desktop application designed for university tutors and teaching assistants (TAs) to efficiently manage students, track progress, and organize tutorial groups.
+TAssist is a desktop application designed for university tutors and teaching assistants (TAs) to efficiently manage students, track progress, and assign students to project teams or classes.

 The application is built for users who prefer keyboard-driven interactions, ensuring fast and efficient student management.